MSUSEL/msusecl-pique-data/README.md

 What follows are the recommended methods of accessing data for use with PIQUE.
 These opinionated tools provide classes necessary for authenticating, configuring, and executing calls to third-party of new data sources.
 Additionally, PIQUE offers preconfigured tooling for building a mirror of the NVD using MongoDB and docker.
-Both api consumption utilities, and database access utilities are discussed in detail below.
+Both businessObjects consumption utilities, and database access utilities are discussed in detail below.

 ----------

-### Consume The NVD CVE 2.0 api
+### Consume The NVD CVE 2.0 businessObjects
 _Before proceeding, recall that the local mirror will be more performant for almost every use case.
 Instructions for the Data Access layer are located [here.]_

 ### Steps
-1. Generate an NVD api Key [here.](https://nvd.nist.gov/developers/request-an-api-key)
+1. Generate an NVD businessObjects Key [here.](https://nvd.nist.gov/developers/request-an-api-key)
    * Place that key in the \<project root directory>/input/nvd_key.txt (All on one line and without spaces)
 2. Instantiate pique-properties file
 3. Instantiate NVDRequestFactory